Skip to main content

 Read more here on → Social Anxiety Disorder

-People suffering from many anxiety disorders (including social anxiety) commonly experience anxiety attacks, which are also called panic attacks.
+People suffering from many anxiety disorders (including social anxiety) commonly experience anxiety attacks, which, many times, are also called panic attacks.
 An anxiety attack is far more intense than just feeling anxious or stressed.

 The symptoms of an anxiety attack include: